 Get-Mailbox -InactiveMailboxOnly <identity of inactive mailbox> | Format-List ExternalDirectoryObjectId

-If there isn't a value for the ExternalDirectoryObjectId property, the mailbox retention period has expired, and you can recover the inactive mailbox by running the New-Mailbox -InactiveMailbox command.
-If there is a value for the ExternalDirectoryObjectId property, the soft-deleted mailbox retention period hasn't expired and you have to recover the mailbox by restoring the user account.
-See Delete a user from your organization.
+- If there's a value for the ExternalDirectoryObjectId property, the mailbox retention period has expired, and you can recover the inactive mailbox by running the New-Mailbox -InactiveMailbox command.